ZMackay/ZMackay/README.md

-Hello, my name is zachary Mackay.
-I am a curerent Computer Science student at the University of Arkansas-FortSmith, with a focus in data science and AI.
+Hello, my name is Zachary Mackay.
+I am a computer science graduate from the University of Arkansas - Fort Smith.
+I focused in Data Science and AI and aquired a minor in mathmatics.
-Expected graduation is May 2022 (one more semester).

 Looking to colabarate and make some incredible projects.